coap-security/coap-ace-poc-overview/README.md

   but in providing additional services such as revocation without expiry.

 Picking between these is particularly hard when at least one of Client and RS have limited connectivity.
-Based on the limited device, we can classify:
+We can classify:

-* Both the RS and the Client have good connectivity:
+1. Both the RS and the Client have good connectivity:

    Both synchronized clocks and client-nonce are viable options.
    Ideally, participants would support both -- this allows retaining functionality even under degraded networking conditions.

-* The client has good connectivity, and the RS has none (eg. because the RS only acts locally, and would only ever need time for communication with local Clients):
+2. The client has good connectivity, and the RS has none (eg. because the RS only acts locally, and would only ever need time for communication with local Clients):

-  Client-Nonce caters for this case.
+   Client-nonces are useful in this case.

-* The RS has good connectivity, and the client has none (eg. when a remote RS in an area without cell phone coverage is connected to a low-bandwidth sensor network):
+3. The RS has good connectivity, and the client has none (eg. when a remote RS in an area without cell phone coverage is connected to a low-bandwidth sensor network):

    The RS can synchronize clocks with the AS, or another time source.

+   The client needs to obtain suitable tokens in advance, while it is still connected to the AS;
+   this rules out client-nonces.

    It is tempting to place devices with GPS connectivity into this category, given that GPS also provides good global time.
    But the GPS time signal can be spoofed with reasonable effort, rendering it unsuitable for deployments with high security requirements.

-* Neither the RS nor the Client have network connectivity at the time of their connection, and the RS's network connectivity before then is insufficient to synchronize time with the AS.
+4. Neither the RS nor the Client have network connectivity at the time of their connection, and the RS's network connectivity before then is insufficient to synchronize time with the AS.

    This case can only be solved by creatively moving it into one of the previous categories.
    Approaches worth exploring include:

-  * Using long-term stable clocks and long-lived tokens.
+   1. Using long-term stable clocks and long-lived tokens.

       Off the shelf quartz oscillators offer accuracies in the order of magnitude of 20ppm.
       When set up with a global time at commissioning time, inaccuracies over even two decades in the field accumulate to mere hours of errors.

       If this is known by the AS and considered in the token life time policy, tokens can be issued that are sure to be accepted by the RS for the duration needed.

       In particular for RSes in remote locations, the Client would acquire the tokens while still connected to the Internet.
       If these tokens are to be valid until the operator returns to locations with cell phone coverage, tokens will need life times exceeding mere hours anyway.

-  * Distributing clock servers near the RS.
+   2. Distributing clock servers near the RS.

       If the RS is part of a sensor network without (or with limited) connectivity to the AS, it may make sense to deploy a trusted time server.
       That time server can use the limited connectivity to the AS (or a more general trusted global time source), and would be trusted by the RSes inside that sensor network.
       This allows the RSes to use synchronized time.

       The time server is security critical in the sense that a successful attack on it allows the attacker to extend the validity of expired tokens.
       Given that the time server is only trusted by local devices, it may suffice to protect it just as well as the local RSes.

       A suitable location for such a time server might be the communications uplink, as that has the best information available to schedule its requests for accurate time.

-  * Distributing clock to the Client.
+   3. Distributing clock to the Client.

       Advances in secure execution and trusted computing may enable a setup in which the Client also takes the role of a time server.
       This requires a secure environment that is secure against tampering with its local time.
       This environment is provisioned with key material to authenticate as a time server towards the RS.
       The RS can then obtain a trustworthy time from the device the Client resides in before validating the token.

       Note that a similar approach can also be envisioned that shards a part of the AS out to the Client (from where it could also respond to token requests containing client-nonces).
       This is not recommended:
       Not only is the fallout of a breach of the trusted environment far greater (the attacker could issue tokens for any scope for the RS), but the requirements on the execution environment are not less than to a trusted clock server:
       It needs to be secure against tampering with local time -- otherwise, the AS could be kept suspended in the trusted environment and would issue tokens for client-nonces created at an arbitrary later time.

+   4. Moving the Client.

+      Obtaining a client-nonce,
+      moving the client into a position to communicate with the AS, and moving it back to the RS.
+      The RS likely needs to be aware of this, or might already have expired the client-nonce once the token arrives.

+      This is likely to be too cumbersome for practical use.

 Adding client-nonce support to Client, RS and AS is a relatively mechanical task.